nhithutran/roadmap-prioritisation-web/src/Components/To Do.md

 TIDY UI BRANCH

 Sign Up Page - auth.style.css
-* Not sure how to position logo for log
+* Not sure how to position logo
 * Left panel text not wrapped or centered
 * More space between 2 panels

-PendingSingUp - image not working

 NavBar
 * How to override App.js a tag?